Continuous journey regulation: Impact of the continuous journey regulation

-Court ruling Continuous Journey Regulation as invalid
+Court ruling continuous journey regulation as invalid

 The continuous journey regulation came under judicial review in 1911, in a case before the Supreme Court of B.C. involving Hussain Rahim, a known revolutionary from Bengal, India.
-On 9 November 1911, Justice Morrison issued a writ of habeas corpus to quash a deportation order made against Mr. Rahim.
+On 9 November 1911, Justice Morrison issued a writ of habeas corpus to quash a deportation order made against Rahim.
 In granting the order, the judge commented that the 1910 continuous journey regulation was invalid, as its wording (copied from the 1908 regulation) did not conform with the enacting provision of Paragraph 38(a) of the 1910 Immigration Act.

 The judgement did not result in any significant increase in attempts at immigration from India.
 Both regulations underwent judicial scrutiny again in November 1913, in the course of two cases before the Supreme Court of B.C.
 The first involved Bhagwan Singh Jakh, a known revolutionary from Punjab, India, who had entered Canada by falsely representing that he was a returning resident of Canada.
 The second case involved 39 passengers from India who arrived in Victoria, BC, on 17 October 1913, on the ship Panama Maru, and who were detained and ordered deported under the Immigration Act.

 While court proceedings were still pending, Jakh was forcefully deported on 19 November 1913, in the face of a writ of habeas corpus issued by the Supreme Court of B.C.
 On 28 November 1913, Justice Hunter quashed the deportation orders made against 35 of the 39 passengers (applications concerning four passengers were withdrawn when the case was heard), by finding that: (a) the $200 cash requirement regulation was invalid as its reference to "Asiatic origin" did not conform with Section 37 of the 1910 Act, which authorized regulations in respect of persons of the "Asiatic race;" and (b) the continuous journey regulation was invalid for the reasons given by Justice Morrison in the Rahim case.

 Word of Justice Hunter's decision spread abroad, with Indian residents in Canada urging others to come to Canada before the rules were changed again.The federal government's continuous-journey provision remained law until 1947, as did most BC anti-South Asian legislation.
 Because of community pressure and representations by the government of India, Canada allowed the wives and dependent children of South Asian Canadian residents to immigrate in 1919, and by the mid-1920s a small flow of wives and children had been established.
 This did not counter the effect of migration by South Asian Canadians to India and the US, which by the mid-1920s had reduced the South Asian population in Canada to about 1300.